 - Paris (CDG) to Dubai (DXB): 89,800 miles (one-way)

 Unless the Qantas Frequent Flyer program is your primary airline loyalty program, you're probably going to be short on miles.
-Luckily, there are a few transfer partners that can help you.
+Luckily, you can find a few transfer partners that can help you.

 - American Express Membership Rewards: 1:1 transfer ratio (increments of 500 points)